-For one, they don’t fit much inside.
+For one, they fit little inside.
 When you open one up, you’ll see that there’s a box-shaped area sitting in a sideways-facing cylinder, which creates a lot of unused areas that waste space from the start.

-On top of that, the small clearance means that you’re not going to fit much in there.
+The small clearance means that you will not fit much in there.
 If you need to autoclave large flasks, you’ll be lucky to fit even one, and if you have a bioreactor or fermenter, good luck getting that thing in there.